JG3233/self-protecting-data/README.md

 This programs serves as a proof of concept and displays knowledge of how a self-protecting data platform could function, albeit with less functionality and more limited security than a full-fledged consumer product.
 The basic structure and functionality is as follows:

 - Run the program as shown in the usage section above
-    - The terminal will first ask for a key which functions as the encryption key and adds a password- protected nature to the data, ideally communicated out of band.
+    - The terminal will first ask for a key which functions as the encryption key and adds a password-protected nature to the data, ideally communicated out of band.
     - Then the terminal will display a number of options
 - First, a user will likely want to encrypt a file with option 1
     - After typing '1' and hitting enter, the program will ask the user to set the policy for the encrypted file.
 This is necessary at this point so the policy data can be packaged into the encrypted file and accessed accordingly on an attempt to decrypt.
 Leaving options blank will use the default value.
 The options are (in order):